Information for Health Professionals

 4. Tape the completed Delivery Label to the lid of the closed casket.

-5. Tape the completed Letter of Declaration to the lid of the closed casket.
+5. Tape the completed Letter of Declaration to the lid of the closed casket and email this to Perinatal Pathology prior to transport.

 6. Complete a consignment note provided by the airfreight agent.